 Mobile wallets are simply bitcoin wallets designed for mobile devices.
 This means they can easily scan QR codes, are easy to navigate with a touch screen, and are accessible while on the move.
 Mobile wallets for iOS and Android allow you to access your account to send, receive, buy, and sell bitcoin.

 Mobile wallets are almost always "light" clients in that they do not store a full copy of the blockchain.

 Hardware Wallet (Cold Wallet)

 These are encrypted USB sticks where you would keep your coins safe from online attacks.
 They keep track as a ledger, but also keep your investments safe from online attacks.
 If an exchange is ever breached, your investments would be unaffected because they are not on the exchange.
 They're in your hands.
 They come with their own risks however such as losing the USB, forgetting the password, or losing the seed phrase that lets you get into these USBs.
-So keep your wallet and your password and seed phrase in a safe place.
+So keep your wallet and your password and your seed phrase in a safe place.

 Paper wallets are a way to embody bitcoins in a physical medium such as paper or metal.
 Like a printed banknote, if a paper wallet is lost or destroyed, then the bitcoin stored on it is gone forever.

 A brain wallet is a Bitcoin wallet that can be generated from an extremely secure phrase.
 If you lose the password, then all of your stored bitcoins are gone forever!
 However, there's one major downside: using such a long and difficult passphrase makes it very hard for anyone else but yourself.

 Recommended Practice When Using Wallets